railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

 * a supplier location that is valued in your own accounts or,

-* a location in your own company that isn't valued in your accounts.
+* a location in your own company that is not valued in your accounts.

 .. index::
    single: chained location